 The majority of the Academy Trust's income is obtained from the Education & Skills Funding Agency (ESFA), in the form of recurrent grants, the use of which is restricted to particular purposes.
-The grants received from the ESFA during the year and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
-Income is obtained from the ESFA in the form of recurrent grants, the use of which is restricted to particular purposes.
+The grants received from the ESFA during the period ended 31 August 2022, and the associated expenditure, are shown as restricted funds in the statement of financial activities.

-The principal risks to the academy are financial and result from a projected deficit on the Local Government Pension Scheme, the likelihood of the Academy not meeting its budgetary deadlines (due to the failure of the ESFA to provide timely information) and risks associated with changes to funding formulas.
-In addition there are the usual risks associated with fraud, damage to reputation, and failure to maintain academic standards.
+The principal risks to the Academy are financial and result from a projected deficit on the Local Government Pension Scheme, the likelihood of the Academy not meeting its budgetary deadlines (due to the failure of the ESFA to provide timely information) and risks associated with changes to funding formulas.
+In addition, there are the usual risks associated with fraud, damage to reputation, and failure to maintain academic standards.
 Control measures have been put in place to mitigate all these risks.